 β

-I did a benchmark for the message box as well, I saw and red different Design systemβs documentations in order to make a first selection of the directions I wanted to take at this point.
+I did a benchmark for the message box as well.
+I reviewed different design systems' documentation to make a first selection of the directions I wanted to take at this point.

 β